AndyWright360/Flora-and-Fauna/README.md

 A relational database schema was implemented using PostgreSQL to support the e-commerce functionalities of the Flora & Fauna website.
 The primary tables are UserProfile, Order, OrderLineItem, Product, Range, Review, and WishlistItem.

-These tables are interconnected to enable the management of user profiles, orders, order items, product categories, user reviews, and wishlists.
+These tables are interconnected to enable the management of user profiles, orders, order items, product categories, user reviews, and Wishlist's.
 This relational approach maintains reliable data, providing a smooth and consistent user experience across the site.

 #### **UserProfile**